 - Final cut, where all the transitions and rough areas are worked out and the show takes on its final form, which again is approved by you.

-Payment of 2nd half of production budget is usually requested at this time.
+Payment of 2nd half of production budget is usually requested upon final approval.

 This stage has had the most change lately, as newer modes of delivery are being introduced almost daily